SabinGt/BackEndPractice/README.md

 # BackEndPractice
 Portfolio Backend App
-This is a server app project for susanofolio, created using nodejs,expressjs and mongoose.
+This is a backebd for the my portfolio.

 ## Packages Used
 ```